-Revokes ASPSP Contract Initiates TPP Contract The user revokes the contract with the ASPSP This use case includes the "Requests Account Closure" use case for each account that is held by the ASPSP.
+USE CASE (PAO) DESCRIPTION INTERACTIONS Revokes ASPSP Contract The user revokes the contract with the ASPSP This use case includes the "Requests Account Closure" use case for each account that is held by the ASPSP.
 This use case includes the "Revokes Account/Operation Accreditation" use case for all operations on each of these accounts and for all granted TPP.
-The user contracts with a TPP having AISP and/or CBPII roles in order to use its service This use case is likely extended by one or more occurrences of the "Grants Account/Operation Accreditation" use case ASPSP TPP (indirectly) TPP Grants Account/Operation accreditation The user allows the TPP to access a given set of operations on one of his/her payment accounts.
-Requires a contract between the PAO and the ASPSP, a contract between the PAO and the TPP and the registration of this PAO-TPP relationship by the ASPSP to enable the OAUTH2 token management (cf. 3.4.3).
-Requires also that the capture and the execution of the accreditations are handled by the TPP (the further forwarding of these accreditations is an alSP use case and so out of scope of this use case: cf. 2.2.3).
-ASPSP TPP Revokes Account/Operation accreditation The user asks the ASPSP to revoke the TPP access for a given set of operations on a given PAO account Requires that the capture and the execution of the revocation are handled by the TPP.
+ASPSP TPP (indirectly) Initiates TPP Contract The user contracts with a TPP having AISP and/or CBPII roles in order to use its service This use case is likely extended by one or more occurrences of the "Grants Account/Operation Accreditation" use case ТРР Grants Account/Operation accreditation The user allows the TPP to access a given set of operations on one of his/her payment accounts.
+Requires a contract between the PAO and the ASPSP, a contract between the PAO and the TPP and the registration of this PAO-TPP relationship by the ASPSP to enable the OAUTH2 token management (cf. §3.4.2).
+Requires also that the capture and the execution of the accreditations are handled by the TPP (the further forwarding of these accreditations is an AISP use case and so out of scope of this use case: cf. §2.2.3).
+ASPSP TPP Revokes Account/Operation accreditation The user asks the ASPSP to revoke the TPP access for a given set of operations on a given PAO account.
+Requires that the capture and the execution of the revocation are handled by the TPP.
 ASPSP TPP Revokes TPP Contract The user revokes the contract with the TPP.
 This use case includes the "Revokes Account/Operation Accreditation" for all grants given to the TPP, whatever the ASPSP.
 Since this cannot be automated, it is the PAO's duty to initiate all the relevant revocations with each ASPSP.
 TPP ASPSP